-2.30 If final scheme costs exceed the approved estimate by more than 10% after allowing for inflation, then a post project completion report should be submitted to the Executive Member.
-Inflation should be calculated in accordance with guidance from the Chief Financial Officer.
+2.30 If final scheme costs exceed the approved estimate by more than 10% after allowing for inflation calculated by the CLG index rates, then a post project completion report should be submitted to the Executive Member.

 Urgent Decisions

 2.31 Where an urgent financial decision is required that falls outside of the defined process or limits within Financial Regulations or Financial Procedure Rules, but is felt to be in the wider interests of the County Council, the Chief Financial Officer in consultation with the Chief Executive and the Leader can make the decision subject to it being reported to the next appropriate decision making meeting.